 Because each Docker layer is maintained in a Docker Hub and under the control of a central repository owner, there is nothing to stop the inner layer from changing without warning.
 In the worst case, a Docker image can be intentionally modified by a hacker trying to cause a Kubernetes security breach.

 The problem of Docker layers changing can be solved by changing how Docker layers are tagged.
 Each Docker layer normally has a latest tag, signifying it is the most recent update in Docker Hub.
 It’s possible to swap out latest for a version-specific tag like node:14.5.0.
 With this, you can stop the inner layers from changing and guarantee security for your application.

-There are a couple of ways you can mitigate the risks of image hacking.
+There are a couple of ways to mitigate the risks of image hacking.
 First, you can use official images and clone them to your private repository.
 Second, you can utilize vulnerability scanning tools to vet Docker images for security flaws.
-Docker has its own vulnerability scanner but it’s only available if you’re on a Pro or Team plan.
+Docker has its own vulnerability scanner, but it’s only available if you’re on a Pro or Team plan.